prototypefund/Digital_Bargeld-docs/libeufin/ebics.rst

     host multiple banks, and each bank is identified by the Host ID.
     This concept is similar to Taler's merchant backend instance identifiers.

+  Order Number
+    Interchangably called "Order ID".

+    Each upload transaction gets a unique order number assigned by the bank server.
+    The Order Number is used to match VEUs in a second upload to the original order.
+    An Order Number matches the format "[A-Z][A-Z0-9]{3}" (and is not really a number!).

+    Must be unique per customer ID and per order type

+  Transaction ID
+    A transaction ID is a 128-bit cryptographically strong random number.
+    It is assigned by the bank server for every transaction, i.e. upload or download of an order.

+    The transaction ID must not be guessable, as it would allow a potential attacker to upload segments of an upload that do not match the whole message's digest.

+  Transaction key
+    Symmetric encryption key for the data uploaded/downloaded in a transaction.

   Partner ID
     In German, this is called "Kunden ID" (= Customer ID).
     One partner can have multiple "participants", which are identified by user IDs.